CityofEdmonton/odd-conference/README.md

   $ lsof -iTCP:27017 -sTCP:LISTEN
   ```

+  NOTE: if installed with [Homebrew](http://brew.sh/) run `brew info mongo` and
+  check out the Caveats section.

-  or if using external MongoDB server, set `DATABASE_URI`:
+  If you prefer to use an external MongoDB server, set `DATABASE_URI`:

   ```
   $ export DATABASE_URI=mongodb://example-mongo-hosting.com:1337/my-awesome-database